A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 LLMs have also been employed to derive~\textbf{functional}~\cite{zhang2025languagevisionmeetroad},~\textbf{abstract}~\cite{deng2023target}, and~\textbf{logical scenario}~\cite{Tang.2024b} representations.
-In~\cite{zhang2025languagevisionmeetroad}, a MLLM is applied to analyze accident videos, generate narrative descriptions, and identify relevant objects, thereby enabling the transformation of raw video content into functional scenario representations.
-In~\cite{deng2023target}, traffic regulations are parsed to produce abstract scenarios with defined syntax, which are subsequently converted into executable scripts through code generation.
+In~\cite{zhang2025languagevisionmeetroad}, a MLLM analyzes accident videos to produce functional scenario representations via narrative descriptions and relevant object identification. on the WTS dataset~\cite{kong2024wts}, it outperforms baselines (e.g., VideoCLIP~\cite{xu2021videoclip}) in accident classification and localization, though it is limited by noisy prompts, detection errors, and computational overhead.
+In~\cite{deng2023target}, NL traffic regulations are interpreted by an LLM to generate validated DSL scenario representations, which are then synthesized into executable test scenarios by filling template through dictionary and hierarchical map-based route searches.
+Evaluations in CARLA, LGSVL, and MetaDrive demonstrate diverse rule‑based scenarios that expose ADS failures, but the simplified syntax lacks fine‑grained control and sequential behaviors and is brittle to simulator API errors.
 Furthermore, in~\cite{Tang.2024b}, accident reports are interpreted to extract logical scenarios, which are then instantiated as concrete scenarios using a search-based algorithm.
+Evaluation on Baidu Apollo ADS\mbox{\cite{baidu_apollo}} demonstrates broader coverage of diverse and critical scenarios, while limitations include restricted parameter precision and occasional generation of actions absent from the original reports.